2xic/optimization-playground/gan/denoising-diffusion-probabilistic-models/readme.md

 -> This has to be improved.

 Bugs that slowed down things a lot
-- One bug was in one of the parameters causing the model to not convergence correctly.
+- One bug was in one of the parameters causing the model to not converge correctly.
 - Another bug that hunted me typing `rand` instead of `randn`.
 Ton of debugging went into this silly bug!!!